Microchip-MPLAB-Harmony/csp_apps_sam_9x60/apps/pit/period_change/readme.md

 2. Copy the output binary (named 'harmony.bin') onto the SD Card (Refer to the 'Setting up hardware' section above for setting up the SD card)
 3. Insert the SD card into SDMMC slot on the board (Refer to the 'Setting up hardware' section for the correct SDMMC slot)
 4. Reset the board to run the application
-5. LED toggles every 500 ms
+5. LED toggles every 1000 ms
-6. Press switch to change the rate of toggle
+6. Press switch to stop the timer and hence the LED toggle
+7. Pressing the switch again starts the timer and changes the rate of LED toggle
+8. The application alternates between step 6 and 7 on each switch press

 Refer to the following table for LED name: